• Welcome

 Sinfonia for strings and basso continuo in C major RV 111

-from the opera Gustino 6m30
+from the opera Giustino 6m30

 I (Allegro) cadenza: A. Vivaldi - F. Ammetto (from incomplete RV 775)